Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 periodically to locate the configuration file.
 When the file is found, the client will be started.

-So to summarise, when installing from the official MSI package you need to:
+So to summarize, when installing from the official MSI package you need to:

 1. Assign the MSI via Group Policy, or use some other method to deploy